BINF-6310L-8310L-Spring24/Problem_Set_6_Bayes/README.md

 5. Create another function that represents our binomial likelihood multiplied by our prior.
 Plot this distribution

 6. Integrate over our likelihood x prior to get a sum of the area under the curve.
-Report the area under the curve
+Report the area under the curve from 0 to 1

 7. Create a final function that represents our posterior distribution by dividing the prior x likelihood function by the area under the curve.
 Plot this function!